-As outlined above, there is a routine around each Process Tool that begins with divergent thinking (students share and discuss diverse ideas and questions) and leads to convergent thinking (students come to consensus), though the details of what diverges and converges differ across the Tools.
-We view the Carbon TIME Instructional Model as a series of discourse routines, each around a separate Process Tool, each beginning with the exploration of differing ideas and questions, and each ending with consensus around some.
+One way we think about the Carbon TIME Discourse Routine is how, for each Process Tool, it contains both divergent and convergent thinking and discussions.
+As outlined above, there is a routine around each Tool that begins with divergent thinking (students share and discuss diverse ideas) and leads to convergent thinking (students come to consensus), though the details of what diverges and converges differ across the Tools.
+The image in Figure 1 represents this idea of divergence and convergence in discussions.

-There is also a general shift from divergent to convergent across the unit as a whole, with the uncovering of varied student ideas and questions at the begninning of the unit, converging later in the unit as students construct scientific explanations for processes.
-These ideas are represented visually below, in Figure 1.
+We view the Carbon TIME Instructional Model as a series of discourse routines, each around a separate Process Tool, each beginning with the exploration of differing ideas, and each ending with consensus around some.
+This shift from divergent to convergent is also reflected across the unit as a whole, with the uncovering of varied student ideas at the beginning of the unit, converging as students construct scientific explanations for processes toward the end of lesson 3 and in lessons 4 and 5 (see Figure 2).
 Supporting both divergent and convergent discourse represents instruction that is both responsive (eliciting, valuing, and clarifying students' diverse ideas) and rigorous (using science practices to help students develop the capacity to construct accurate, canonically-aligned, model-based scientific explanations).